hzeller/beagleg/INSTALL.md

 Before rebooting, you will also need to have an updated version of your kernel as you may suffer a bug that will not correctly load the uio_pruss module.

-To do so, run `/opt/scripts/tools/update_kernel.sh` and on completion, execute a reboot.
+To do so, run `sudo -s -- apt-get update; apt-get upgrade` and on completion, execute a reboot.

 ## Install BeagleG